MAChamberlain430/recipes/peasoup.md

 -potato £0.55
 -Oregano
 # Instructions
+- shell the peas.
-- put the peas in a pan with boiling water
+- put a pan of cold water on the stove.
+- boil the water.
+- add the peas.
+- boil for 3 minutes.